nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Advanced users are welcome to update data directly by editing this data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, HRConnect will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to backup the file before editing it.<br>

 Furthermore, certain edits can cause HRConnect to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly. <br>